Ultravisor/ultravisor/docs/orms/prisma.md

 <!--
 SPDX-FileCopyrightText: 2025 Supabase <support@supabase.io>
+SPDX-FileCopyrightText: 2025 Łukasz Niemier <~@hauleth.dev>

 SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: EUPL-1.2
 -->

 Connecting to a Postgres database with Prisma is easy.

 ## PgBouncer Compatibility

-Supavisor pool modes behave the same way as PgBouncer.
-You should be able to connect to Supavisor with the exact same connection string as you use for PgBouncer.
+Ultravisor pool modes behave the same way as PgBouncer.
+You should be able to connect to Ultravisor with the exact same connection string as you use for PgBouncer.

 ## Named Prepared Statements